SciDataUCM/koe-bot/README.md

 ## Where does Koe sleep 🛌

-Koe uses the [python-telegram-bot API](https://python-telegram-bot.org/) to communicate with Telegram servers.
+Koe uses the [python-telegram-bot API](https://python-telegram-bot.org/) to communicate with Telegram servers and [open-weather-map](https://openweathermap.org/) to implement `/weather`.

 ## Requirements ⚙️